keith-gamble/example-perspective-component-module/docs/docs/4-Guides/1-Adding Components/4-web-scope.md

    * @param event - The change event from the checkbox input */ handleChange = (event: React.ChangeEvent<HTMLInputElement>) => {
+    // Check to make sure events are enabled, in the designer scope they shouldnt be.
+    // However in the preview scope and client scope they should be. if (!this.props.eventsEnabled) {
+      return;
+    }

-    const newValue = event.target.checked;
+    // Get the new value from the checkbox input const newValue = event.target.checked;

     // Update the component's value in Perspective's prop store